-- Academic advising is available to ensure students are making solid progress toward graduation.
-Advisors in each academic college assist students in meeting all curricular requirements by choosing required courses and electives.
+- Academic advising is available to help you make solid progress toward graduation.
+Advisors in each academic college will assist you in meeting all curricular requirements by helping you choose required courses and electives.

-- The Academic Resource Center provides students with academic support to promote success in their coursework at WMU.
-Services are provided at no cost to students and include content tutoring, supplemental instruction, college success seminars and effective reading seminars.
+- The Academic Resource Center provides you with academic support to promote success in your coursework at WMU.
+Services are provided at no cost to enrolled students and include content tutoring, supplemental instruction, college success seminars and effective reading seminars.

 - Exploratory advising is the temporary advising home for freshmen and sophomores who have not yet selected a major.
-Advisors help students explore academic programs and careers to help them to declare their majors by sophomore year.
+Advisors help you explore academic programs and possible careers to help you declare your major by sophomore year.

 - Extended University Programs offers learning opportunities accessible to students in all stages of life.
 This office manages online education offered through WMU as well as seven WMU regional sites.
 The Lifelong Learning Academy offers learning experiences for those who have already completed their education but are interested in learning more about enriching educational topics.

 - Faculty office hours are provided by each faculty member teaching a course at WMU.
-During these times, professors are available to meet with students one-on-one to answer questions and discuss course information.
+During these times, professors are available to meet one-on-one to answer your questions and discuss course information.

 - The Writing Center provides free writing assistance for undergraduate and graduate students.
-Students who want to improve their writing can do so through one-to-one writing instruction offered, most often, on an appointment basis.
+If you want to improve your writing, you can do so through one-to-one writing instruction offered, most often, on an appointment basis.

-- Waldo Library holds nearly five million articles for student use.
-Four floors of resources are available for students including group study rooms, a rare books room, and a map room.
-Interlibrary loan and online databases also are available to students free of charge.
+- Waldo Library holds nearly five million articles for your use.
+Four floors of resources are available to you, including group study rooms, a rare books room and a map room.
+Interlibrary loan and online databases also are available to you free of charge.

 Activities and organizations

 - Air Force Reserve Officer’s Training Corps is available for WMU students through Michigan State University and is an educational program designed to give men and women the opportunity to become an Air Force officer while earning a degree.
-After successfully completing the program, students will be commissioned second lieutenants and will begin serving as officers in leadership roles of increasing responsibility and importance in the "active duty" Air Force.
+After successfully completing the program, you will be commissioned second lieutenants and will begin serving as an officer in leadership roles of increasing responsibility and importance in the active duty Air Force.

-- The Bernhard Center, located at the middle of campus, is the student union at WMU and serves as a vibrant community center for campus life.
-Students gather at the Bernhard Center to visit the Bookstore, socialize, have a meal, or to enjoy entertainment.
-A computer lab and lounge area provides spaces for students to study or relax.
+- The Bernhard Center is the student union at WMU and serves as a vibrant community center for campus life.
+Students gather at the Bernhard Center to visit the bookstore, socialize, study, have a meal or to enjoy entertainment.

-- Miller Auditorium is located on the WMU campus and is the third largest theatre in Michigan.
+- Miller Auditorium is located on the WMU campus and is the third largest theater in Michigan.
 Miller provides enrichment through the performing arts for WMU and Southwest Michigan.
 With musicals such as Wicked and Jersey Boys, comedians like Jeff Foxworthy and Demetri Martin, and artists like Taylor Swift and Ludacris, Miller offers something for everyone.
-WMU students receive 50% off tickets to shows at Miller Auditorium.
+As a WMU student, you will receive 50 percent off tickets to shows at Miller Auditorium.